cmcmA20/cubical-mini/CONTRIBUTING.md

   ```

 - Use copattern-matching when instantiating records for efficiency.
-  This seems especially important when constructing Iso's.
+  This seems especially important when constructing `Iso`s.

 - If typechecking starts becoming slow try to fix the efficiency
   problems directly.
 We don't want to merge files that are very slow